iron-software/IronWord.Examples/how-to/text-effect-reflection-effect/README.md

             // Initialize a new Word document
             WordDocument doc = new WordDocument();

-            // Define a text style with detailed reflection properties TextStyle textStyle = new TextStyle();
+            // Define a custom text style
+            TextStyle textStyle = new TextStyle();
             textStyle.TextEffect = new TextEffect()
             {